WOFAN commences distribution of farm inputs to 225,000 farmers

 The inputs will also form the seed capital for a community-led input and equipment revolving scheme to create sustainable access to critical inputs and equipment for the young Project partners.

-Two more sets of 225,000 young farmers and processors will be mobilized and added in 2024 and 2025 to make the total number of benefiting partners 675,000.
+Two more sets of 225,000 young farmers and processors will be mobilised and added in 2024 and 2025 to make the total number of benefiting partners 675,000.

 The intervention is expected to create at least 675,000 direct employment and employability opportunities for 675,000 and millions of indirect opportunities for youth across in five years.